-To mark Giving Tuesday, we've put together seven simple ways to do exactly that.
+We've put together eight simple ways to do exactly that.

 When you make a purchase on https://smile.amazon.co.uk/, Amazon will donate 0.5% of the purchase price (excluding VAT and shipping) to a charity of your choice, at no extra cost to you.

-Originally restricted to just a handful of charities, the range has now been greatly expanded; Amazon will prompt you to select a charity when you first enter the website and you can adjust it whilst browsing.
+There are thousands of charities that you can choose from.
+Amazon will prompt you to select a charity when you first enter the site and you can adjust it whilst browsing.

 Bear in mind that you must use the Amazon Smile website to get these donations, not the usual Amazon website, which is tricky given the two are almost identical.